-But regardless how awesome those reviews are, these low-fat Iced Oatmeal Cookies are certainly awesome in their own right.
-BOTH my hubby and daughter absolutely loved them.
-My husband DID NOT believe me when I told him they were low-fat.
+Regardless how awesome those reviews are, these Low-fat Gluten-free Vegan Iced Oatmeal Cookies are certainly awesome in their own right.
+BOTH my hubby and daughter loved them.

 I only used a small amount of sunbutter for the 18 cookies.
 The cookies do need some fat in order for them not to be nasty and dry, but just enough to give cookie moisture without raising the fat content too much.
 These babies are only about 2g fat per cookie!